jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 You can start with this [presentation on waterfall anti-patterns](https://www.slideshare.net/jrvis/gdl-waterfall-anti-patterns) and gradually explore the waterfall.

 # Know your build tool

 Bundlers like webpack have quite a few configuration options that can help with improving performance.
-Reading through the docs and perfecting your config might take a while, but it's a good investment with potentially high rewards (e.g. **code splitting**).
+Reading through the docs and perfecting your config might take a while, but it's a good investment with potentially high rewards (e.g. [**code splitting**](https://webpack.js.org/guides/code-splitting/)).

-# Test small

-Performance-oriented browser features are often very new and hence not battle-tested yet, and might have some sneaky bugs or slightly different behaviors in different browsers.
-Understanding how new browser features exactly work might also be tricky when you apply them directly to a big real-life project.

-A good idea might be to go back to the basics, **create small isolated HTML pages for testing**, deploy them to a public server (I use GitHub Pages for that), and **run WebPageTest campaign in all major browsers.**

-Due to unified WebPageTest UI, it's then easy to compare behavior across browser engines -- much easier than looking at disparate dev tools interfaces.
-And if you uncover some unexpected behaviors, you already have a reduced test case to submit a bug report to the browser vendor.

 # Understand the trade-offs